kamranjon/gonz/README.md

 ### Setup: ###

 *Gonz depends on the [apoc extension for neo4j](https://github.com/neo4j-contrib/neo4j-apoc-procedures), place the jar in your neo4j plugins folder, along with the [jdbc connector for postgres](https://jdbc.postgresql.org/download.html) and the [jdbc connector for BigQuery](https://cloud.google.com/bigquery/partners/simba-beta-drivers).
-If you plan to use BigQuery you will also need a service account JSON Web Token from google which has access to BQ.*
+If you plan to use BigQuery you will also need a service account JSON Web Token or a OAuthCLientSecret from google which has access to BQ.*

 ### Usage: ###